xmindltd/xmind-sdk-js/README.md

 #### .createSheet(sheetTitle, topicTitle?) => `Sheet`

 Once the workbook is created, then there's a way to build a sheet containing a `root topic`.
-In addition, you can custom their titles by parameters.
+In addition, you can customize their titles by parameters.

 | Name | Type | Default | Required |